ThalesGroup/dd-honeypot/README.md

-# DataLure - Data Driven LLM based Honeypot
+# DataTrap - Data Driven LLM based Honeypot

-This honeypot system mimics real application behavior for HTTP, HTTPS, SSH, and database access.
-Unlike traditional honeypots, this solution uses a combination of recorded application payloads, metadata, and a large language model (LLM) to dynamically generate responses that are indistinguishable from real application outputs.
-This approach not only deceives attackers but also provides actionable intelligence while maintaining high performance and cost efficiency.
-Additionally, the system is easy to install and supports multiple applications, including multiple application versions.
-Installation is done using a single container, without spanning additional containers like done in other honeypot systems.
+DataTrap is an innovative and extensible honeypot system that emulates realistic behavior across TCP, HTTP, SSH, and various database protocols.
+Designed to simulate web applications, IoT devices, and databases, DataTrap goes beyond traditional honeypots by combining recorded payloads, metadata, and a large language model (LLM) to dynamically generate responses that closely mimic genuine application output.

+This unique approach not only effectively deceives attackers but also delivers actionable insights—all while maintaining high performance, low cost of ownership, and operational efficiency.
+The system supports multiple applications and their different versions, and allows selective emulation of application components.
+Its modular architecture enables seamless extension of the network protocol layer to support additional applications and services over time.

+At the heart of DataTrap is a continuously evolving dataset, which powers the LLM-based response generation.
+This dataset is central to the system’s effectiveness and is actively maintained as part of the framework.
+LLM-generated responses are automatically integrated into the dataset, ensuring that the system adapts to emerging threats and stays up to date.

+DataTrap is open-source, encouraging community contributions to enrich both the dataset and system capabilities.
+To simplify deployment, it is packaged as a Docker image, allowing users to run the honeypot system as a single container in any environment with minimal setup.

 ## Features